alexanderkoller/dialogos-alexa-plugin/README.md

 ## Intents

 Alexa intents are represented as DialogOS [structs](https://github.com/dialogos-project/dialogos/wiki/Expressions).
 The struct for an intent contains the intent name under the key `INTENT`; it also has an entry for each slot with a non-null value, with the slot name as key and the slot value as value.
-Here is an example of a struct that encodes an intent:
+Here is an example of a struct that encodes an intent; observe that `pizza` is the literal word the user said for the `food` slot, converted to lowercase.

 ```
 {INTENT="FoodOrderIntent", food="pizza"}